marcoscarvalho04/marcoscarvalho04/README.md

 # :v: Hey there, I'm Marcos

 IT lover.
-Focused on continuing learning and share all information I can, looking for improve my social media skills, communication and hard skills with focus on backend role (but I can do frontend too with if I need).
+Focused on continuing learning and share all information I can, looking for improve my social media skills, communication and hard skills with focus on backend role (but I can do frontend too if I need).

 # :computer: Technologies